Welcome to Class Four!

 Who were the Anglo-Saxons?

 In this unit of work we will build our knowledge of British History.
 Looking at the geography of the UK and the importance of rivers for settlement and prosperity.
-We will compare the settlements of the Vikings within the UK and Greenland- where would you like to live as a Viking?
+We will compare the settlements of the Vikings within the UK and Greenland- where would you choose to live as a Viking?

 In French we will continue the theme of settlement to learn the vocabulary of a town creating a restaurant for that town and using Stem-terprise to create recipes.